John and Matthew Gaudreau are mourned by the hockey community, family and friends at their funeral

 Widows Meredith and Madeline Gaudreau described their husbands as attached at the hip throughout their lives.
 John was 31 and Matthew 29.

-“Everything was always John and Matty,” said Meredith, John's wife, who revealed she was pregnant with the couple's third child.
-“I know John would not have been able to live a day without his brother.”
+“Everything was always John and Matty,” said Meredith Gaudreau, John's wife, who revealed she was pregnant with the couple's third child.
+“I know John would not be able to live a day without his brother.
+He loved him so much.”

 Buses brought players and others to St. Mary Magdalen Catholic Church and a crowd of hundreds walked in for the service, including several children wearing Gaudreau No. 13 jerseys worn by the NHL player known to fans as “Johnny Hockey.”
 Columbus Blue Jackets teammate Patrik Laine, Cole Caufield of the Montreal Canadiens, NHL Commissioner Gary Bettman and longtime executive Brian Burke were among those in attendance.

 “It just shows the true honor and respect that everybody gave them.
-Just can’t imagine what they’re going through," said Caufield, who will wear No. 13 in honor of John Gaudreau.
+Just can’t imagine what they’re going through," Caufield, who will wear No. 13 in honor of John Gaudreau, said outside the church before the funeral.
 "Just the amount of people that are here today and yesterday, just anything we can do to help.”

-Meredith Gaudreau singled out two of John's closest friends, Sean Monahan and Kevin Hayes, in her eulogy of more than 30 minutes.
+Meredith Gaudreau singled out two of John's closest friends, Sean Monahan and Kevin Hayes, in a eulogy that lasted more than 30 minutes.

 The Rev. Tony Penna, the director of campus ministry at BC, asked those inside the church to look around at how many people made the trip to the Philadelphia suburbs to pay their respects, calling it a source of comfort for parents Guy and Jane.